spockframework/spock/docs/interaction_based_testing.rst

 Sometimes it can be useful to match "anything", in some sense of the word::

-    1 * subscriber1._(*_)     // any method on subscriber1, with any argument list
+    1 * subscriber._(*_)     // any method on subscriber, with any argument list
-    1 * subscriber1._         // shortcut for and preferred over the above
+    1 * subscriber._         // shortcut for and preferred over the above

     1 * _._                   // any method call on any mock object
     1 * _                     // shortcut for and preferred over the above